Hiring Hacks to Accelerate Your Recruitment Process

 Related: How to Involve Employees in the Hiring Process

-13. Work with a specialized recruiter
+16. Work with a specialized recruiter

-Building a talent pipeline from scratch takes a long time.
-You can significantly speed up the process–and hiring in general–by working with a professional recruiter.
 Look for a firm that specializes in your industry or the type of positions you’re trying to fill.
 Top recruiters can start filling your inbox with highly qualified candidates in as little as 24 hours.

-If you want to build a stronger workforce, reduce your hiring costs and create a positive candidate experience, use the tips above to accelerate your hiring process and stay competitive no matter what the future of the market holds.
+If you want to build a stronger workforce, reduce your hiring costs, and create a positive candidate experience, use the tips above to accelerate your hiring process and stay competitive no matter what the future of the market holds.

 Related: Is Your Business Ready for Professional Staffing Services?